EESSI/docs/docs/getting_access/eessi_container.md

 and it would either create a temporary directory under `${TMPDIR}` (if defined) or `/tmp` (if `${TMPDIR}` is not defined).

+The remainder of this page will demonstrate different scenarios using some of the command-line arguments used for read-only access.
+Other arguments will be discussed in a yet-to-be written section covering adding software to the EESSI stack.

 ## Reusing the previous session
 You may have noted the following line in the output of `eessi_container.sh`
 ```